-- Irrigation Non-Expansion Areas: Information about Irrigation Non-Expansion Areas in Arizona. - Arizona Land and Water Trust: Non profit organization that collaborates with federal, state, and local partners for land conservation and habitat restoration.
+- Active Management Areas: Information on groundwater regulation in Arizona and the management of AMAs. - Arizona Land and Water Trust: Non profit organization that collaborates with federal, state, and local partners for land conservation and habitat restoration.

 County Specific Water Resources